w5xd/PacketRainGauge/README.md

 but, because all the parts in this series are unipolar, and because the field is of opposite polarity on opposite ends of the rocker travel, all the parts should work and will switch states very close to the X=.177 point where the field polarity reverses.
+A backwards magnet will get the same field amplitudes, but in opposite polarity, which means only the AH1381 has any hope of turning on, and then only when the magnet is as far as possible from the sensor.
+Backwards won't work.
 <h4>Sideways magnet calculation</h4>
 The field calculator can also be used to predict what will happen if the magnet is incorrectly installed